eugenwintersberger/pni-libraries.libpniio/doc/users_guide/core_types.rst

 .. code-block:: cpp

-    template<typename ST,typename TT> TT convert(const ST &v);
+    template<typename SourceT,typename TargetT> TargetT convert(const SourceT &v);

-A value of a particular source type (denoted by the template parameter :cpp:type:`ST`) is passed as an argument to the :cpp:func:`convert` template.
-The value of this argument will then be converted to a value of the target type :cpp:type:`TT` and returned from the function template.
+A value of a particular source type (denoted by the template parameter :cpp:type:`SourceT`) is passed as an argument to the :cpp:func:`convert` template.
+The value of this argument will then be converted to a value of the target type :cpp:type:`TargetT` and returned from the function template.
 This function template throws two exceptions

 ======================= =========================================================